-Mr Pinak Ray's career in medicine started in India in 1984.
-Having finished MBBS, he soon decided to pursue a career in orthopaedic surgery.
-He enrolled in a resident programme and successfully completed his thesis on “cartilage healing" and was awarded a Masters degree in Orthopaedics.
-After gaining some experience as a lecturer in a university medical school, Mr Ray moved to the UK in 1994 to broaden his experience and came over to England in 1994.
+Mr Ray's career in medicine started in India in 1984.
+He finished his MBBS and soon decided to pursue a career in Orthopaedic surgery.
+He got into the Resident programme and successfully completed his thesis on "Cartilage healing" and was awarded the MS degree in Orthopaedics.
+Following a short stint as a Lecturer in a University medical school, he decided to broaden his experience and came over to England in 1994.

-His extensive training in England has since taken him to centres of excellence in Sheffield, Leicester and London.
+His extensive training in England has taken him to centres of excellence in Sheffield, Leicester and London.
 He was awarded the MCh (Orth) degree in 1998 from the University of Liverpool, the FRCS in 2002 followed by the Fellowship of the Intercollegiate board for Trauma and Orthopaedics, FRCS (Tr & Orth), in 2003.
-In 2004, Mr Ray joined the Barnet and Chase Farm NHS Trust as a Consultant Orthopaedic Surgeon.
-He has now been in post for more than 8 years and has gained extensive experience in this field of expertise.

-Additionally, Mr Ray specialises in sports injuries of the lower limb.
-He has a special interest in all types of sport related fractures of the knee, leg, ankle and foot.
-Mr Ray offers key hole surgery for all sporting injuries of the knee and ankle and is an expert in tendon injuries of the foot and ankle.
-He regularly deals with and operates on sports related injuries of the Achilles tendon, lateral ankle ligaments and peroneal tendons.
+Mr Ray also specialises in sports injuries of the lower limb.
+He offers key hole surgery for all sporting injuries of the foot and ankle.
+He is an expert in tendon injuries of the foot and ankle.
+He regularly deals with and operates on sports related injuries of the Achilles tendon, ankle ligaments and peroneal tendons.
+His special interest is in all types of sport related fractures of the knee, leg, ankle and foot.

 Mr Ray is a keen educator.
 He is invited faculty for national and international conferences.
 He mentors the next generation of foot and ankle surgeons.